Dr Amy Morris, Faculty of English

 Research Interests

 Transatlantic and American literature 1600-1800.
-Publications include a book on American puritan poetry and articles on early American lyric, colonial responses to mastodon teeth, commonplace books, Shakespeare in America, and revolutionary art and literature.
-I also work on modern U.S. and transatlantic literature and culture, including the art and poetry of Mina Loy, and twentieth-century representations of homelessness.
+Publications include a book on American puritan poetry and articles on early American lyric with a particular focus on the work of Edward Taylor.
+I've written on colonial responses to mastodon teeth, commonplace books, Algonquian-English seventeenth-century print, Shakespeare in eighteenth-century America, and US revolutionary art and writing.
+I've also published on modern U.S. and transatlantic literature and culture, including the art and poetry of Mina Loy, and twentieth-century representations of homelessness.
+My work combines close reading with historical, contextual research and often involves visual and material text approaches.
+I am open to working transhistorically and transmedially on American materials.

 Areas of Graduate Supervision